anoma/namada-interface/specs/packages/sdk.md

 ### Why we are not using key generation functions from the Namada Shared?

-Currently, the Anoma extension derives keys based on a mnemonic, while Namada derives keys based on a source of randomness (`OsRng`).
+Currently, the Namada extension derives keys based on a mnemonic, while Namada derives keys based on a source of randomness (`OsRng`).
 As such, we have introduced functions that allow us to add keys derived within the extension into Sdk's wallet storage.
 This will most likely change in future after Namada introduces support for mnemonics into the Sdk.

 ## sdk